 At Bryn Edwin we have a strong volunteer group consisting mainly of next-of-kin (past and present) and volunteers of the community.
 Please contact the manager or administrator if you want to join the Bryn Edwin Volunteer Group.

-The care staff at Bryn Edwin is very involved in the activities and also help organize other entertainment, draw memory boards or engage the residents in the running and cleaning of the home.
+The care staff at Bryn Edwin is very involved in the activities and also help organise other entertainment, draw memory boards or engage the residents in the running and cleaning of the home.
 Do not be surprised to see our residents walking around with a duster, as it gives purpose and a sense of belonging and ownership to the individual.

 Every Wednesday afternoon we offer coffee and cake for relatives, friends and residents.